hm-lang/core/proposals/intro.md

 ```

 TODO: discussion on how it needs to be clear what function overload is being redefined.

+## optional unnamed arguments and nullable functions

+Since a nullable variable is defined with `someType?` (or `someType|null` to be explicit),
+we can use `SomeType?` as the unnamed version of this variable.
+The question mark `?`
+will be parsed here as part of the function name.

+TODO: more discussion, how this works in grammar, also how to do optional functions

 ## constant versus mutable arguments